 With the sale of his shares to JD Siddeley, A.V.
-Roe & Company became part of the Armstrong Siddeley Development Company, a sister company of Armstrong Whitworth.
-With AV's departure from the company, his 'Personal Assistant' Roy Chadwick returned to Newton Heath to take on the role of Chief Designer.
+Roe & Company became part of the Armstrong Siddeley Development Company, a sister company of Armstrong Whitworth and with AV's departure from the company, his 'Personal Assistant' Roy Chadwick returned to Newton Heath to take on the role of Avro's Chief Designer.

 In 1935, J.D.
 Siddeley merged his interests with Hawker and ownership of the 'Avro' brand passed on once more, this time to Hawker Siddeley Aircraft Limited.
-Surprisingly it still continued to trade under the Avro banner.
+Surprisingly however, it still continued to trade under the Avro banner.

-After the war, Chadwick turned his attention to civil aircraft designed the Avro Tudor which was to be Britain’s first pressurised airliner although with the development of the new jet airliners by De Havilland in the UK and at Boeing in the USA, very few Tudors were ever built.
+After the war, Chadwick turned his attention to civil aircraft designed the Avro Tudor which was to be Britain’s first pressurised airliner.
+However, with the development of the new jet airliners by De Havilland in the UK and at Boeing in the USA, very few Tudors were ever built.

-Avro answered the call in for a peace-time maritime reconnaissance patrol aircraft when the Avro Shackleton which flew for the first time in April 1951.
-Shackleton served the RAF for over 40 years, retiring in 1991.
+Avro answered the Air Ministry call in for a 'peace-time maritime reconnaissance patrol aircraft' wheit produced the Avro Shackleton which flew for the first time in April 1951.
+The Shackleton went on to serve the RAF for over 40 years before retiring as recently as 1991.

 The Vulcan was originally designed as a nuclear strike aircraft and maintained the British nuclear deterrent throughout the early days of the Cold War.
-136 aircraft were built with a number reaching notoriety during the Falkland Crisis in 1982, some 26 years after the first flight.
+Some 136 aircraft were built with a number reaching notoriety during the Falkland Crisis in 1982, some 26 years after the first flight.

-Much beloved at air shows until 2015, the last flying Vulcan (XH558) carried out a farewell display tour of the UK before a final show at its home base at Robin Hood Airport where it currently resides.
+Much beloved at air shows until 2015, the last flying Vulcan (XH558) carried out a farewell display tour of the UK in 2015 before a final show at its home base at Doncaster's Robin Hood Airport, where it currently resides.